 Service parts are very affordable and widely available in Kenya.
 Body parts are fairly priced and available in Nairobi.
 Most spare shops in Industrial Area and Kirinyaga Road stock these parts.
 You can get listings for these shops in this link

 The 2WD Mazda Verisa is bulletproof and we couldn’t find fault with it.
 The e-4WD model is somewhat complex and requires extra care but overall it’s reliable.
 We always advise that you thoroughly read the Owner’s Manual as it contains vital information on how the car should be maintained.
-To download the 2012 Mazda Verisa Owner’s Manual, click here.
+To request the 2013 Mazda Verisa Owner’s Manual, write to [email protected]

 Resale Value: Good

 Mazda Verisa Competitors: Nissan March, Toyota Passo, Suzuki Swift and the Mini Cooper

 Comprehensive Insurance: Average Ksh.
 26,000/ per annum- Or

 Change of Tyres(If neccessary) Ksh.
 20,000/- for 4 Tyres

 What we like about the 2013 Mazda Verisa